danvk/aoc2022/README.md

   - The object/dict thing is really the original sin of JS
   - Iterables/generators are quite nice.
     When you write `T[]`, could you write `Iterable<T>`?
+- AoC thoughts:
+  - No matrix math this year
+  - As before, very heavy on Dijkstra!
+  - Day 16 (valves), Day 19 (robot factories), Day 22 (cube) were the hardest
+  - But overall, pretty easy -- I think easier than 2018 which I did simultaneously.